SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 West Virginia

-An employer must grant 20 minutes of rest for employees who have work six consecutive hours or more.
+An employer must grant 20 minutes of rest for employees who work six consecutive hours or more.
 Employees who cannot afford breaks may eat while working.